galaxyproject/training-material/topics/dev/tutorials/tool-generators-advanced/tutorial.md

 ## Installation

 > ### {% icon warning %} Security advisory!
->- *Please do not install the ToolFactory on a public server*
+>- *Please do not install the ToolFactory on any public server*
->- Although it will only run for administrative users, it allows unlimited scripting and that is a high security risk opportunity for any public facing machine.
+>- Although it will only run for administrative users, it allows unlimited scripting and that exposes unwise security weakness for any public facing machine.
 >- In fact, Galaxy is very good at isolating tools to stop them doing mischief.
 But that's no reason to chance your arm.
 They keep inventing better mice.
 >- Please install it locally as described below.
 >- For this reason, the training materials can't make use of existing public Galaxy infrastructure like most of the GTN material.